-In Hong Kong, public grief over Queen doubles as dissent | Entertainment
+In Hong Kong, public grief over queen doubles as dissent | Entertainment

 Another resident, 80-year-old Eddie Wong, said she was there "out of true feelings" from her heart.

-But following months of anti-government protests in 2019, Beijing imposed a tough national security law on the city, seeking to stamp out public dissent.

 News outlets deemed overly critical of Beijing have been forced to shut down and dozens of activists have been arrested.
 The mass protests ended.
-Tens of thousands of Hong Kong residents have chosen to emigrate to the UK and other places such as Taiwan.
+Tens of thousands of Hong Kong residents have chosen to emigrate to the United Kingdom and other places such as Taiwan.

-So far, the authorities have allowed the orderly, sombre shows of respect to continue.
+So far, the authorities have allowed the orderly, somber shows of respect to continue.

 "I would imagine that some people are going there not so much for nostalgia reasons, but as a kind of protest, now that dissent is suppressed," said John Burns, an honorary professor of politics and public administration at the University of Hong Kong.